BBlaza/COP3530_Project3/README.md

 ##How to setup
 1. Download the repository source code
-2. Download the file title.basics.tsv.gz
+2. Download the file title.basics.tsv.gz using this link: https://datasets.imdbws.com/
 3. Unzip the title.basics.tsv.gz file in the same loaction of your repository source code